-Atrial Fibrillation Surgery in Los Angeles CA
+Atrial Fibrillation Specialist in Los Angeles, CA

 When your heart beats irregularly due to atrial fibrillation (AFib), protect your health with help from the arrhythmia experts at The Bethencourt Group.
 You’ll find personalized care to manage your symptoms and reduce your risk of serious complications, including stroke.
+Dr. Daniel Bethencourt is a board-certified surgeon with extensive clinical and academic experience.
+If you are seeking treatment for atrial fibrillation, call (657) 241-9440 to schedule an appointment at our office in Fountain Valley today!

 What is Atrial Fibrillation?